15 ways to stand out if your logo has a long name

 abc in two different fonts

-You want potential customers to be able to read your company name when looking at your logo.
-The words need to be quick to grasp at first glance.
+You want people to read your company name at a glance.
+The words need to be clear even at smaller sizes.

 3 logos with different spacing